Initial Child Protection Conferences

 An Initial Child Protection Conference must be convened when it is believed that a child may continue to suffer or to be at risk of suffering Significant Harm.

 The conference must consider all the children in the household, even if concerns are only being expressed about one child.
-Where consideration is given to a child or children not being the subject of a conference, the reasons must be clearly stated in the social workers report.
+Where consideration is given to a child or children not being the subject of a conference, the reasons must be clearly stated in the Lead Practitioner’s report.

 The Children’s Social Care Manager is responsible for authorising the decision to convene an Initial Child Protection Conference and the reasons for calling the conference must be recorded.